All Episodes

 And of course, who's right in there to say, oh, yes, it really is.

-All right, we've got audio sound bites from the debate last night, and I'm up to speed now, folks.
+All right, we've got audio soundbites from the debate last night, and I'm up to speed now, folks.

 We've got our audio soundbite roster from it, and I've got some comments.

-I'm gonna do right off the bat.
+I'm going to do it right off the bat.

 Let me just tell you what's happening.